 Ola Electric is revamping its distribution from warehouses to a direct-to-store model, partnering with EY for regional compliance.
 This follows strong FY25 sales despite recent stock price dip.

-From Warehouses to Direct-to-Store
+From Warehouses to Your Doorstep (Sort Of)

 FAQ